-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") has assigned its municipal bond rating of "AA" (stable outlook) and Moody's Investors Service, Inc. ("Moody's") has assigned its municipal bond rating of "A1" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy guaranteeing the timely payment of the principal of and interest on the Bonds will be issued by Assured Guaranty Municipal Corp ("AGM" or the "Bond Insurer").
+S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") has assigned its municipal bond rating of "AA" (stable outlook) and Moody's Investors Service, Inc. ("Moody's") has assigned its municipal bond rating of "A1" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Assured Guaranty Municipal Corp ("AGM" or the "Bond Insurer").
+An explanation of the rating may be obtained from S&P and Moody's.
+See "MUNICIPAL BOND INSURANCE."

-Additionally, Moody's has assigned the Bonds an underlying rating of "Baa3."
-An explanation of the significance of such ratings may be obtained from S&P and Moody's.
-These ratings reflect only the views of S&P and Moody's, and the District makes no representation as to the appropriateness of such ratings.
-Further, there is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely, if in the sole judgment of S&P and/or Moody's circumstances so warrant.
-Any such downward revisions or withdrawal of the ratings may have an adverse effect on the trading value and the market price of the Bonds.
-See "BOND INSURANCE".
+Additionally, Moody's has assigned an underlying rating of "Baa3" to the Bonds.
+The District will pay the cost of the Moody's rating associated with the underlying rating of the Bonds.
+An explanation of the rating may be obtained from Moody's.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by Moody's, if in its judgement, circumstances so warrant.
+Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.

-BOND INSURANCE
+MUNICIPAL BOND INSURANCE